ahidalgo31/JobOffer_TestApp/README.md

 NOTES ABOUT THIS PROJECT:

-- IN ORDER TO PERFORM CRUD OPERATIONS I USED ADO.NET.
+- In order to perform CRUD operations I used ADO.NET.
-- THE DATA ENTRY FOR ITEMS AND ATTIBUTES WAS MADE DIRECTLY INTO THE TABLES DUE TIMING CONSTRAINTS.
-- A UI WAS DESIGNED IN ORDER TO CREATE, UPDATE, DELETE, VIEW ITEMS AND SEARCH GROUPS.
-THIS IS LOCATED IN THE DEFAULT ROUTE PATH.
+- The data entry for Items and Attributes was made directly into the tables due timing constraint.
+- A UI was designed in order to Crete, Update, Delete, View Items and Search Groups.
+This is located in the default Routing path.
-- FOR IoC CONTAINER I USED UNITY FRAMEWORK.
+- For IoC Container I used Unity Framework.
-- FOR UNIT TESTING I ONLY ADDED TWO TEST METHOD USING MOCKING FRAMEWORK.
-I THINK THE MOST IMPORTANT THING IS TO DEMOSTRATE THE
-  UNDERSTANDING ABOUT THIS DISIGN PATTERN.
-- THE DB CREATING AND DATA SCRIPTS ARE INCLUDED IN A SEPARATE FOLDER OUTSIDE THE SOLUTION STRUCTURE.

-THANKS,
-ADRIANO.
+- For Unit Testing I only added two test method using mocking framework.
+I think the most important thing is to demostrate the understanding of this design pattern.
+- The DB Schema and Data Scripts are included in a separate folder outside the solution structure.

+Thanks,
+Adriano.